Marine Biology Colleges, Schools and Universities in the U.S.

 Students that would like to teach after graduation might consider attending a program that includes teaching experience.
 Having teaching experience may increase employment opportunities for students interested in a career as a professor.

 Observing marine life in its natural environment is important for marine biology students at any degree level.
-Students may consider attending a school close to the ocean where they can complete their fieldwork, or one that has an option for traveling to the coast to complete coursework or fieldwork during the summers.
+Students may consider attending a school close to the ocean where they can complete their fieldwork, or they may choose one that has an option for traveling to the coast to complete coursework or fieldwork during the summers.

 Marine Biology Program Overviews